 Boats are expensive and taking care of them should be your priority.
 Just as garaged cars keep their shine longer, covered pontoon boats get less damaged when protected with the best pontoon boat cover.
-Whether you use the original or custom boat canvas this should be a standard piece of equipment for every sailor.
+Whether you use the original or custom boat cover this should be a standard piece of equipment for every sailor.

 Leaving your boat uncovered means the furniture, the leathers, the floors and other important parts of the boat will wear out ten times faster.

-Winter is coming (Yes, I am a huge fan of The Game of Thrones).
-Therefore, you need to have a reliable pontoon cover for your boat.
+You need to have a reliable pontoon cover for your boat.
 At least in the areas such as the one I live in, the New England.

-As a pontoon enthusiast, I have spent considerable time researching the best pontoon cover on the market and below are my thoughts on it.
+As a pontoon enthusiast, I have spent considerable time researching the best cover on the market and below are my thoughts on it.
 I will not tell you which cover to buy for your boat, I think doing the due diligence on your own is the best way.

 Why am I not going to tell you which cover to choose?
 You know what is best for you, you know what you want to do with your boat so you should be the one making the decision.
 It’s that simple.